Fakser/GAN-Project/README.md

 GAN that generates random memes.
 Who cares.

 #### Deep Convolutional Generative Adversarial Network
-or or whatever it is called there, is an interesting type of machine learning model, as it actually consists of two models.
+or whatever it is called there, is an interesting type of machine learning model, as it actually consists of two models.
 These are professionally called generator and discriminator.
 But I prefer to call them